-From carne asada quesadillas and carne asada fries, Vegas buffets, and cheeseburger cravings, I’ve been very very bad, and I am afraid I will be paying for it soon.
+From carne asada quesadillas and carne asada fries, Vegas buffets, and cheeseburger cravings, I’ve been very, very bad, and I am afraid I will be paying for it soon.

 I’ve been a vegetarian/pescatarian (vegetarians who eat seafood) for the last three years.
-Three years ago, I sat across the third doctor who threw me a packet of pills and said, it’s either this or surgery to treat my newly diagnosed Endometriosis.
+Three years ago, I sat across from the third doctor who threw me a packet of pills and said, it’s either this or surgery to treat my newly diagnosed Endometriosis.
 After some extensive research via books and the Internet, I set out to treat my illness on my terms.
-No pills, no surgery and as natural as possible.
+No pills, no surgery, and as natural as possible.

 Unfortunately, I know my illness is getting worse, which is why I have been making strides to focus on my health…minus the recent meat gluttony, that is.
-Sometimes it really really sucks to have to eat a salad while everyone is enjoying steak, but honestly, being pain free and healthy is more important…even if I trip up from time to time.
+Sometimes it really, really sucks to have to eat a salad while everyone is enjoying steak, but honestly, being pain-free and healthy is more important…even if I trip up from time to time.